Fine-Tuning Robot Policies While Maintaining User Privacy: Personalized and Private Robot Policies

 \p{Key Encoding} Each key encoder $\Delta^i_{\varphi_i} \in \Delta^{0:N}_\varphi$ is a multi-layer perceptron with weights $\varphi_i$ and final activation function $\tanh$.
 The key encoder takes in the user-specific key and maps that to a latent value used to personalize the network.
 The key encoder operates across users and is unique to a specific hidden layer of the policy network $\mathcal{R}_\phi$.
 The output size of each key encoder should correspond with the output dimension of select hidden layers of the neural network $\mathcal{R}_\phi$.
 For example, take $\mathcal{R}_\phi$ to be a neural network with two layers, hidden dimension $a$, and nonlinear activation function $f$.
 In this case, $\lvert \Delta^{0:N}_\varphi \rvert = 1$ and $\lvert \mathcal{Z}_1 \rvert = a$.
 The key encoding performs a intermediate affine transformation of the policy network as follows.
 Take $W_i$ and $b_i$ to be the weight and bias of the $i$-th layer of $\mathcal{R}_\phi$ and $\Delta^i_{\varphi^i}(k) = \delta_i$.
 The resulting output of the $i$-th layer is:

-Applying this transformation directly to the policy network's hidden layers modifies the relationship between the weights and output of the policy, enabling us to utilize the architecture of $\pi^\star$ while conditioning the policy on a specific user's key.
+{This weight-transformation architecture is intentionally chosen over alternatives such as using the key as a standard input feature or maintaining a discrete library of user-specific weights.
+By embedding the personalization into a transformation of the base weights $\phi$, PRoP ensures that private behaviors are {entangled} within the network.
+This provides a layer of weight-level obfuscation: without the correct key, the personalized policy is mathematically inaccessible.
+Furthermore, this approach allows for sub-linear parameter scaling, as multiple user preferences can be 'compressed' into the shared base weights rather than requiring separate storage for each user. } Applying this transformation directly to the policy network's hidden layers modifies the relationship between the weights and output of the policy, enabling us to utilize the architecture of $\pi^\star$ while conditioning the policy on a specific user's key.
 Additionally, if we omit $\delta_i$, then the policy $\mathcal{R}_\phi$ will resolve to default behavior: ideally, the pretrained policy $\pi^\star$.
 When rolling out $\mathcal{R}_\phi$, we will perform \eq{augment} for specific hidden layers.
 We annotate this process as $\mathcal{R}_{\phi\cup\varphi}: \mathcal{X} \times \mathcal{K} \mapsto \mathcal{U}_\mathcal{R}$.
-Note that --- as previously stated --- an agent may run the PRoP policy without using a key.
-To unify this, we assume that the space $\mathcal{K}$ contains a null element $\varnothing$.
-When the null element is used as an input to PRoP, $\text{diag}\left(\delta_i\right) = I$ by convention since $W_i z_i = W_i I z_i$ trivially holds.
-This ensures that if the policy is used without a key, it will follow the default behavior of $\pi^\star$.
 This transformation is visually annotated in \fig{method}.

 \p{Policy} Now that we have a structure for PRoP, our next step is to update the weights $\phi$ and $\varphi$ to facilitate private personalization.
 Before augmenting PRoP's policy, we ensure that $\mathcal{R}_\phi$ has the same weights as the pretrained policy $\pi^\star$ (i.e., we ensure that $\phi = \theta$).
 Recall that we have access to the original loss function $\mathcal{L}^\star$ and objective $\mathcal{J}^\star$.
 Here we introduce an auxiliary loss function $\mathcal{L}^\prime$ that is identical to $\mathcal{L}^\star$, except that it operates on $\mathcal{R}_{\phi\cup\varphi}$ using the latent multiplication shown in \eq{augment} for a particular key $k$.